chrisbroski/wireframe/README.md

 * **Learning curve**: Building UIs out of HTML takes more time to learn than drawing with pencil and paper.
 I'd argue it's easier to learn than PhotoShop, but if you are already a PhotoShop guru, that's no consolation.
 * **Misleading purpose**: It is hard to tell the difference between a wireframe designed for quick demonstration and a poorly made application.

 Learning HTML is a solvable problem—just take the time and learn it already.
 Solutions to the second problem are less obvious.
 If you show somebody a UI scrawled in crayon on a cocktail napkin, they are naturally inclined to look past the crudeness and focus on the underlying idea.
 A quick HTML page looks much better, but people expect more from it.
 They can have a difficult time looking past the "ugliness" of the design.
-I have found several effective techniques to handle this that I am happy to share along with some tools.
+I have found several effective techniques to handle this that I am happy to share.

 ###No Colors